akaday/crispy-robot/README.md

 Crispy Robot includes various interactive elements to enhance the user experience:
 - **Animations**: Custom animations play based on the selected mood.
 - **Sound Effects**: Background music and sound effects change according to the mood.
+- **Random Quotes**: Click the "Show Quote" button to display a random motivational quote.

 ## Usage
 To use the new features:
 1. **Select a Mood**: Use the mood selection dropdown to choose a mood.
 2. **Trigger Animations**: Click the animation button to play animations.
+3. **Show Random Quote**: Click the "Show Quote" button to display a random motivational quote.
-3. **Enjoy the Experience**: Experience the dynamic color themes, animations, and sound effects based on your selected mood.
+4. **Enjoy the Experience**: Experience the dynamic color themes, animations, and sound effects based on your selected mood.